top of page

 The latest version of Google Analytics builds on these longstanding benefits by offering a number of new features of its own.
 These include powerful custom reports called “explorations,” improved user engagement analysis, and the ability to combine mobile app and website usage data—all so that you can analyze how visitors are behaving on your properties and optimize to meet your business goals.

-Introducing Google Analytics 4
+Google Analytics 4 overview

-And if you are a longstanding user, you may be surprised by how different GA4 is from its predecessor.
+If you were a user of UA, you may be surprised how different GA4 is from its predecessor.
 Although the user interface looks reassuringly familiar, everything under the hood has changed.
 GA4 collects, stores, and reports on data in a new way.
 The initial setup, too, is different.
-But before we dive into that, let’s look at why you would want to use GA4 in the first place.
+This means that you can’t use online guides or documentation about UA to help you navigate GA4.

 What you can learn from GA4